11 men charged in Lawrence prostitution sting

 Eleven men from Lawrence, Salem, N.H. and Elmhurst, New York, were arrested and charged with sexual conduct for a fee.

-The state's Department of a Children and Families was also notified when one men left his child in his car while he soliciting a prostitute, according to a report.
+The state’s Department of Children and Families was also notified when one man left his child in his car while soliciting a prostitute, according to a report.

 The operation included officers and detectives from the Lawrence Police Street Crimes Unit, Boston Police Human Trafficking Task Force and the Massachusetts State Police High Risk Victims Unit.